IvanGutowskiSmith/DAB410AssignmentPythonWithUIStudentGrades/README.md

 and select 'run python tests', a console output will display test results.
 Having a line of test code selected will run that specific test and not the whole test suite.
 ![img.png](img.png)

+## #contributing
+Whilst this code is available to view, download and obtain an understanding from.
+This project is part of a university assignment and should not be re-used in full or part by other students taking the same or similar course(s).

+There are no plans to develop this project further.